A Database System component is responsible for interaction with RDBMS. It enables the following capabilities:

 Use database server configuration optimized for the hardware.
-Note that by default databases are installed with a configuration applicable for slow hardware with a limited amount of memory and some options should be changed after installation to get optimal performance.
+Note that by default, databases are installed with a configuration applicable for slow hardware with a limited amount of memory, and some options should be changed after installation to get optimal performance.

 # wget https://postgresqltuner.pl postgresqltuner.pl

-PostgreSQL has an optional but highly recommended feature called autovacuum, whose purpose is to automate the execution of VACUUM and ANALYZE commands.
-When enabled, autovacuum checks for tables that have had a large number of inserted, updated or deleted tuples.
-These checks use the statistics collection facility; therefore, autovacuum cannot be used unless track_counts is set to
+PostgreSQL has an optional but highly recommended feature called autovacuum, which you can use to automate the execution of the VACUUM and ANALYZE commands.
+When enabled, autovacuum checks for tables that have had a large number of inserted, updated, or deleted tuples.
+These checks use the statistics collection facility, so autovacuum cannot be used unless track_counts is set to

 Add indexes only under the following circumstances:

 When a field is highly selectable.

 When all the conditions apply, the field makes a good candidate for pre-emptive tuning.
-Otherwise do not add indexes for all fields, because this will slow down insert/update operations and will require more disk space.
+Otherwise, do not add indexes for all fields because this will slow down insert/update operations and will require more disk space.

-# bin/console doctrine:cache:clear-metadata
+php bin/console doctrine:cache:clear-metadata